mindersec/minder/docs/docs/ref/rules/github_actions.md

 sidebar_position: 70
 ---

-# GitHub Actions Configuration Policy
+# GitHub Actions Configuration Rules

 There are several rule types that can be used to configure GitHub Actions.